kelvinCB/Kelvin-Portafolio/docs/CI_CD_GUIDE.md

 ## 2. Workflow Configuration

-The entire pipeline is defined in a single YAML file located at:
+The CI/CD pipeline is defined in two YAML files located at:

-- **`.github/workflows/ci.yml`**
+- **`.github/workflows/ci.yml`** - Main CI pipeline with unit tests and conditional E2E tests
+- **`.github/workflows/playwright.yml`** - Dedicated Playwright E2E test workflow

-This file is the "source of truth" for our CI process.
+These files are the "source of truth" for our CI process.

 ## 3. Pipeline Triggers